turingschool/lesson_plans/ruby_03-professional_rails_applications/caching_in_rails.markdown

 ## Learning Goals

-* Understand caching as a performance optimizaiton tool
+* Understand caching as a performance optimization tool
 * Practice analyzing our applications to identify performance problems
 * Practice using Rails' built-in caching facilities